codurance/site/_posts/2016-05-11-aws-lambdas.md

   return "Hello World!"
 ```

-or like the following in Java:
+or like the following in Java.

 ```java
 package example;